dvfrancis/hi-lo-card-game/README.md

     - Any age.
     - Could be a student, employed, or retired.
     - A casual or firm interest in puzzles.
-    - Possibly casual or serious gamer(s).
+    - Possibly casual or serious gamer.
     - Those looking for ways to relax and have fun.

 #### User Expectations